dh4rt/Amazon_Vine_Analysis/README.md

 category are not coming from these "power users" you can consider your data fairly unskewed.

 There is more analysis that could be done with this data set to see if/how Vine users might create purchasing bias:
-* what sub-category of item do they review most highly? (controllers, games, trinkets, etc)
+* what sub-category of item do they review most highly? (controllers, games, trinkets, etc.)
 * what the cost of the items with the highest reviews are?